MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 In [marshal keys (c)](#marshalkeys), we could also change commands that accept public keys to also accept this new format.
 Additionally, we could change the GraphQL API to support this new format too.
 I think both of these changes are unnecessary to prioritize as the normal flows will still be fine and we'll still encourage folks to pass around the standard base58-encoded compressed public keys as they are shorter.

-In the sections about [encoding unsigned transactions](#encoded-unsigned-transaction) and [encoding signed transactions](#encoded-signed-transaction), we make an explicit decision to pick a format that fits what our client-sdk expects.
-This was done to improve implementation velocity and because we did conciously choose that interface with usability in mind.
-Additionaly, using a readable JSON string makes it easy to audit, debug, and understand our implementation.
-This design does subsequently require extra processing for other signers (like a ledger hardware device or a native binary).
+In the sections about [encoding unsigned transactions](#encoded-unsigned-transaction) and [encoding signed transactions](#encoded-signed-transaction), we make an explicit decision to pick a format that supports arbitrary signers.
+There is minimal change involved with the client-sdk to make that supported; additionally, this was done to improve implementation velocity and because we did conciously choose that interface with usability in mind.
+JSON is chosen to pack products of data as using a readable JSON string makes it easy to audit, debug, and understand our implementation.

 ## Prior art